KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/dex-api.md

 **electrum coin urls**

 ::: warning Note
 This command must be executed at the initiation of each MM2 instance.
+:::

+The `electrum` method enables a `coin` by connecting your MM2 instance to the `coin` blockchain using electrum technology (e.g. lite mode).

+This allows the user to avoid syncing the entire blockchain to their local machine.

-Coin can be enabled only once and in either Electrum or Native mode.
+Each `coin` can be enabled only once, and in either Electrum or Native mode.
 It's not possible to use both modes at once.

-Electrum mode is available for UTXO coins only (BTC and forks).
+Electrum mode is available for utxo-based coins only (BTC and forks).
 It's not available for ETH/ERC20.
-:::

-The `electrum` enables a `coin` by connecting your MM2 instance to the `coin` blockchain using electrum technology (e.g. lite mode).

-This allows the user to rely on SPV technology for blockchain syncing, rather than syncing the entire blockchain to their local machine.

 ### Arguments: